 Why Accounting Ratios Decide the Class 12th Accountancy Board Result

-For most Commerce students the difference between a 90 and a 95 in Accountancy is the ratio question.
-It is the one large numerical where every step carries a separate mark and a clean answer fits in under eight minutes.
-Banks and investors also read a company through ratios, so the chapter anchors the CUET commerce aptitude section too.
+For most Commerce students, the gap between a 90 and a 95 in Accountancy is the ratio question: one large numerical where every step carries a separate mark.
+Banks and investors read a company through ratios too, which is why the CUET commerce aptitude section leans on this chapter.
 A single sign error in the quick-ratio adjustment can cost the full 4 marks.
-Treat this as the highest return-per-hour topic in Part B: thirty formulae, all examinable, none of them long.

 Class 12 Accountancy Part 2 Chapter 5 Accounting Ratios Notes